Pressio/pressio4py/docs/pages/components/rom_galerkin_projector.md

 Note that the operand is either a FOM velocity instance, or the decoder's Jacobian.
 In all cases, however, it is a `numpy.array`.
-You can put define the actual projection operation however you like.
+You can define the actual projection operation however you like.

 One thing to keep in mind is that, typically, the `operand` is either a masked operand (i.e., the result of masking a full FOM operand) if you are using